dustinpfister/node_cli_tools/roadmap.md

 * (done) core theme needs a layout folder
 * (done) core theme should have a home layout
 * (done) core theme should have a post layout
-* add a source folder for the core theme
+* (done) add a source folder for the core theme
-* have a css folder in the core theme folder with a styles.css file
+* (done) have a css folder in the core theme folder with a styles.css file

+* The core theme has a default font other than browser default set in styles.css.
+* The core theme has a main wrap container div
+* The core theme has a header for each page

 * generate a /conf.yaml file
 * conf.yaml title property
 * conf.yaml blog.postsPerPage property